There’s something magical about relaxing under a starry night sky.

 Those who venture out after dark can experience the glow of the Milky Way unobstructed.
 While visitors are free to explore the park at night without guidance, star parties, astronomy lectures, and guided ranger tours are also available for those seeking a little education-building alongside their stargazing activities.

-Add a splash of color to your desert getaway when you book this vibrant bungalow located just five miles from Joshua Tree National Park.
-You can get cozy around the backyard fire pit before and after your Milky Way adventure.
+🏠 Where to stay: Add a splash of color to your desert getaway when you book this vibrant bungalow.
+Located just five miles from Joshua Tree National Park, you can get cozy around the backyard fire pit before and after your Milky Way adventure.

 Located in: Marion County, AR

-This quiet hideaway in Flippin, Arkansas provides an ideal home base for a more remote retreat.
-Rolling acreage right outside your door means little light pollution, so you’ll be able to enjoy sweeping views of the Ozarks and the skies above right from your spacious deck.
+🏠 Where to stay: This quiet hideaway in Flippin, Arkansas provides an ideal home base for a more remote retreat.
+Rolling acreage right outside your door means little light pollution, so you can enjoy sweeping views of the Ozarks and the skies above right from your spacious deck.

 Located in: Garfield County, UT